saykaren/dog_party/README.md

 ## Project Initated
     04/03/2019
 ## Acknowledgements
-Thanks to Maire Chew for your help and guidance.<br>
+Thanks to Maire Chew for your help and guidance.
 Thanks to Turing School of Software and Design for this project to work towards.